Cross-country winter storm could wreck post-Thanksgiving travel

 The storm pushed into the Pacific Northwest on Thursday night and was moving through the Rockies Friday.
 Snow began in parts of the northern Rockies and the northern Plains early in the day and will continue as the storm meshes with winterlike air.

-The center of the storm is forecast to move into the Plains by early Saturday morning and strengthen throughout the day as it heads toward the Midwest.
-It will spread snow, rain and even some icy mix over much of the nation’s midsection.
+The center of the storm is moving out of the Plains early Saturday morning and is forecast to strengthen throughout the day as it spreads eastward through the Midwest.
+It will bring snow, rain and even some icy mix over much of the nation’s midsection.

 Rain will fall on the southern side of the storm, but snow is in the forecast on the north side, which is taking aim at Nebraska and Kansas and northward through the Midwest.
 Some areas caught near the transition between mostly snow and mostly rain will deal with an icy mix for a time.
 Winds will also increase as the storm strengthens.